WebCuratorTool/webcurator/webcurator-docs/guides/wayback-integration-guide.rst

 ==================================

 Within the Target Summary for the harvest you will have options for different Quality Review Tools.
-Besides the link to the access tool you can configure additional links for two archives (or alternative replay tools), using the properties qualityReviewToolController.archive1 and qualityReviewToolController.archive2 in WCT Webapp `application.properties`.
+Besides the link to the access tool you can configure additional links for up to three archives (or alternative replay tools), using the properties qualityReviewToolController.archive1, qualityReviewToolController.archive2 and qualityReviewToolController.archive3 in WCT Webapp `application.properties`.

 |Review_Tools|